graearea/graearea.github.io/big-col-flashy-lights.md

 * reattach the grommets to the new lights.
 * measure and drill two 10mm holes 90mm apart to the sides of the central hole. (use masking tape to get it all central and level)
 * get some loctite ready
-* fit the lights with the supplied nuts and bolts. make sure you get them the right orientation as the indicator is animated (small arrow on face points outwards).
-The hex nuts attach the light to the cowl. then the wedge adaptors and the washers then the flanged M6 bolts.
+* fit the lights with the supplied nuts and bolts. make sure you get them the right orientation as the indicator is animated (small arrow on face points outwards, if you get it wrong, just undo the bolts and flip the light unit).
+The hex nuts attach the light to the cowl. then the wedge adaptors and the washers then the flanged M6 bolts. use loctite on everything.
 * reconnect the econoseals through the rear panel.
+* go out and drive!

 ![customer-led](img/customer-led.jpeg)